All-Party Parliamentary Group on Ancient Woodland and Veteran Trees

-The All-Party Parliamentary Group on Ancient Woodland and Veteran Trees meets several times a year to discuss ancient woods and trees.
+The APPG on Ancient Woodland and Veteran Trees meets several times a year to discuss ancient woods and trees.

 APPG welcomes new faces for new challenges

-A requirement of an APPG is for representation from both sides of the House, and recent Parliamentary seat-shuffling activity necessitated the election of a new Labour Vice Chair.
+A requirement of an APPG is for representation from both sides of the House, and recent Parliamentary seat-shuffling activity meant we needed to elect a new Labour vice chair.

-We are delighted to announce John Grogan MP (Labour) was unanimously elected to be the new Vice-Chair.
-Alex Chalk MP (Conservative) was also elected Vice-Chair.
+John Grogan MP (Labour) was unanimously elected to be the new vice chair.
+Alex Chalk MP (Conservative) was also elected vice-chair.
 These appointments ensure the voice of ancient woodlands and veteran trees is heard in Parliament.

 The APPG was updated on:

 - our efforts to fund ancient woodland mapping with the Ancient Woodland Inventory (England) Bill, presented to Parliament on 23 January by APPG member Michael Fabricant MP.
-This really matters because ancient woodland can only be protected if we know where it is
+This is key as ancient woodland can only be protected if we know where it is.

 - how improved protection offered to ancient and veteran trees with the revised National Planning Policy Framework (NPPF) has helped on the ground